code-null/organization/README.md

-# organization
+# Organization
-Contains general files related to the structure and organization.
+Contains all files, related to guidlines and examples.